yherin/hufflepuffman/README.md

 Entry point is `src/main/java/com/js/huffman/Runner#execute()`.
 Preset files are specified for execution.
 To supply your own, simply give the file path as a String.
+Clean & build.
+Then Run.
-Tested as working for 500mb file (~11 minute compression time).
+Tested as working for 500mb file (~11 minute compression time) compressed to ~300mb.
+The is one of the worst cases (the alphabet is so large).

 ## Status